brainlife/app-time-series-2-network/README.md

 ## Output

 All output files will be generated under the current working directory (pwd), in directories called `output_network`.
+Specifically, a conmat object will be made, which will contain a csv of the desired connectivity matrix.

 ### Dependencies